The sun, the very centerpiece of our solar system and the most important source of energy for life on Earth, has a visitor.

 "Parker Solar Probe is providing us with the measurements essential to understanding solar phenomena that have been puzzling us for decades," said Nour Raouafi, Parker Solar Probe project scientist at the Johns Hopkins University Applied Physics Lab.
 "To close the link, local sampling of the solar corona and the young solar wind is needed and Parker Solar Probe is doing just that."

-The probe was launched on Aug.
-12 and is on an unprecedented mission to study some of the sun's biggest secrets.
-It's named after astrophysicist Eugene Parker, the S. Chandrasekhar Distinguished Service Professor Emeritus in the Department of Astronomy and Astrophysics at the University of Chicago, who discovered the phenomenon now known as solar wind.
+The probe is named after astrophysicist Eugene Parker, the S. Chandrasekhar Distinguished Service Professor Emeritus in the Department of Astronomy and Astrophysics at the University of Chicago, who discovered the phenomenon now known as solar wind.

-"The solar probe is going to a region of space that has never been explored before," said Parker in a statement last year.
+"The solar probe is going to a region of space that has never been explored before," Parker said in an earlier statement.
 "It’s very exciting that we’ll finally get a look.
 One would like to have some more detailed measurements of what’s going on in the solar wind.
 I’m sure that there will be some surprises.
 There always are."

 This is the first time NASA has named a mission after a living individual, a testament to Parker's vast body of work.